Korean Dumpling Soup with Egg: Easy 5-Minute Mandu Guk Recipe

 - Chop the green onion and mince the garlic.1 tbsp minced garlic, 1/3 stalk green onion

-- Add the coin broth cube, soup soy sauce, fish sauce.1 Korean seafood broth cube, 1 tbsp soup soy sauce, 1 tbsp fish sauce
+- Add the seafood stock cube, soup soy sauce, fish sauce.1 Korean seafood stock cube, 1 tbsp soup soy sauce, 1 tbsp fish sauce

 - Add minced garlic and mandu.6 pcs mandu, 1 tbsp minced garlic